OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 * Bootstrap 5 for Visual CMS workspace in admin area.
 * Refactoring and separation of some large files.

 The update to **Content & Media Bundle 9** requires migration of existing content.
-If you wish to stay on previous version, **Content & Media Bundle 8**, you can do so by preconfiguring your update.
+If you wish to stay on the previous version, **Content & Media Bundle 8**, you can do so by preconfiguring your update.
 Please see our `Update Manual <https://docs.oxid-esales.com/modules/vcms/en/9.0/update.html>`__ for the necessary steps.

 For more information about the updated **Content & Media Bundle 9**, you can check out our news section or dive deeper into the corresponding documentations.